openworm/org.geppetto.docs/source/build.rst

 Geppetto Configuration
 ============

-Geppetto allows configuring your instance with a set of parameters that can be found inside org.geppetto.frontend/src/main/webapp/GeppettoConfiguration.json.
+Geppetto lets you configure your deployment with a set of parameters that are defined in org.geppetto.frontend/src/main/webapp/GeppettoConfiguration.json.
 This file exposes the following parameters:

 - contextPath: The context path is the prefix of the URL path to access Geppetto.
 Typically development contextPath is "org.geppetto.frontend" and "/" for production.
 Assuming a local development environment with contextPath "org.geppetto.frontend", you will access Geppetto at localhost: localhost:8080/org.geppetto.frontend

-- useSsl: Geppetto will be configured to use https calls.
+- useSsl: if true, Geppetto will be configured to use https of http.

 - embedded: Geppetto is configured to work as an embedded instance inside an iframe.
 This means CORS will be enabled, a postMessage channel will be available for the main frame, some layout and href calls customization, etc.

-- embbedderURL: URL of the main frame container.
-For security reasons Geppetto will only accept calls from this URL
+- embbedderURL: if running in embedded mode, this specifies the URL of the main frame container.
+For security reasons Geppetto will only accept cross-origin calls from this URL.

-- noTest: If false, tests will be run as part of the build process.
+- noTest: If true, tests are suppressed during the build process.
+If false, tests will be run as part of the build process.

-- extensions: Geppetto can be customised using JS and LESS/CSS files creating a folder inside the extensions folder (Documentation still under construction) and enabling the extension with this parameter.
-By default, Gepppetto provides an extension that configures a ready to use instance.
+- extensions: Geppetto can be customised by defining JS and LESS/CSS files dropped in a folder inside the extensions folder.
+The extension can be enabled using this parameter.
+By default, Gepppetto provides a default extension (org.geppetto.frontend/src/main/webapp/extensions/geppetto-default) that can be used as an example to build custom extensions.

-- themes: Geppetto is configured to use this theme (set of colours).
-So far we only expose a few parameters.
-As follow you can find the parameters and its values by default.
+- themes: defined a geppetto "theme", so far we only expose a few parameters defining colours.
+Below you can find a list of the parameters exposed that can be overridden by your custom theme file:

     ``@primary_color: #fc6320;``